 - Violence Prevention in the UCR Community-Zero Tolerance for Violence Behavior.
-This policy, which applies to all members of the campus community, prohibits violence and establishes a protocol for response to violent behavior including threats. - Policies Applying to Campus Activities, Organizations and Students (PACAOS) 100.00, Policy on Student Conduct and Discipline, which prohibits physical assault, threats of violence, and other conduct that threatens the health or safety of any person, and other types of conduct. - The Faculty Code of Conduct, APM 015, which prohibits disruptive conduct, incitement that would constitute a clear and present danger of violence or abuse against persons or property, threats of physical harm, and other types of behaviors. - Policies preventing substance abuse, discussed further in UC Riverside Policies and Prevention Programs on Alcohol and Drugs. - The UC Policy on Sexual Violence and Sexual Harassment, discussed further in UC Riverside's Response to Domestic Violence, Dating Violence, Sexual Assault, and Stalking.
+This policy, which applies to all members of the campus community, prohibits violence and establishes a protocol for response to violent behavior including threats. - The Student Code of Conduct, and the University Policies Applying to Campus Activities, Organizations and Students (PACAOS) 100.00, Policy on Student Conduct and Discipline, which prohibits physical assault, threats of violence, and other conduct that threatens the health or safety of any person, and other types of conduct. - The Faculty Code of Conduct, APM 015, which prohibits disruptive conduct, incitement that would constitute a clear and present danger of violence or abuse against persons or property, threats of physical harm, and other types of behaviors. - Policies preventing substance abuse, discussed further in Section IX, "UC Riverside Policies and Prevention Programs on Alcohol and Drugs." - The UC Policy on Sexual Violence and Sexual Harassment, discussed further in Section X, "UC Riverside's Response to Domestic Violence, Dating Violence, Sexual Assault, and Stalking."